developfeng/GaitNet/README.md

 Code will be released soon.

-Dataset is available and can be downloaded from Baidu Yun OR Google Drive.
+Dataset is available and can be downloaded from from [Baidu Yun](https://pan.baidu.com/s/1oW6u9olOZtQTYOW_8wgLow) with extract code (tjw0) OR [Google Drive](https://drive.google.com/drive/folders/1XRWq40G3Zk03YaELywxuVKNodul4TziG?usp=sharing).

 ii.
 COPYING
 -----------------------------